DmitrySemikin/das-dir-diff-j/README.md

   * Done: `collect-fs-items-md5` - Handle exception "access denied" - add option to skip dir.
     * Done: `collect-fs-items-md5` - Collect information on skipped dirs.
     * Done: `collect-fs-items-md5` - fix error: directories are not added to the list - need to do it in the pre- or post-visit methods of file visitor.

-  * `collect-fs-items-md5` - prepare the report including the info about skipped directories and exceptions.
+  * `collect-fs-items-md5` - prepare the report including the info about skipped directories and exceptions and profiling information.
-  * `collect-fs-items-md5` - Create unit tests for the algorithm, which writes hashes.
+  * `collect-fs-items-md5` - Create unit tests for each class involved into the app, which creates file with list of hashes: algorithm, report and app.
+  * Decision: When we do comparison of two lists of FS items, we load both lists into memory and then perform comparison in memory (see "Architectureal Decisions" below).
+  * Implement algorithm for reading the list of hashes from file into memory data structure
+    * ListSubItemsWithHashes.CustomFileVisitor - we need to extract it and reuse in implementation of other commands for filtering excluded directories.
+  * Implement an algorithm to compare two lists of hashes.
+  * New-Command: check-integrity (compare actual directory state with the hashes list from file)
   * new-command: Compare two files with the lists.
-  * ListSubItemsWithHashes.CustomFileVisitor - we need to extract it and reuse in implementation of other commands for filtering excluded directories.
 * Compare directory files including contents (md5)
   * Create implementation, which would read the text files with relative paths and MD5 sums and compare them with the actual file system.